What Is Tinnitus?

 - Blockages of the ear due to a buildup of wax, an ear infection, or rarely, a benign tumor of the nerve that allows us to hear (auditory nerve)

 - Certain drugs -- most notably aspirin, several types of antibiotics, anti-inflammatories, sedatives, and antidepressants, as well as quinine medications; tinnitus is cited as a potential side effect for about 200 prescription and nonprescription drugs.

 - The natural aging process, which can cause deterioration of the cochlea or other parts of the ear

 - Otosclerosis, a disease that results in stiffening of the small bones in the middle ear

-- Other medical conditions such as high blood pressure, cardiovascular disease, circulatory problems, anemia, allergies, an underactive thyroid gland, and diabetes
+- Other medical conditions such as high blood pressure, cardiovascular disease, circulatory problems, anemia, allergies, an underactive thyroid gland, autoimmune disease, and diabetes

 - Neck or jaw problems, such as temporomandibular joint (TMJ) syndrome